yamdbf/core/README.md

 - With a Postgres provider: `npm install --save yamdbf pg sequelize`
 - With an SQLite provider: `npm install --save yamdbf sqlite3 sequelize`

->Indev builds can be installed from github with `npm install --save zajrik/yamdbf`.
+>Indev builds can be installed from github with `npm install --save zajrik/yamdbf#indev`.
 This requires `git` to be installed and in your path.

-NPM 5.3.0 is broken for installing dev builds as they have to compile after installation and the compilation script will fail on NPM 5.3.0.
-To be safe, use NPM 5.0.3 via `npm install -g npm@5.0.3`
+>Yarn can also be used for installation (I recommend it!)

 >Documentation for indev builds can be found [here](https://yamdbf.js.org/indev).